wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **Q:** What is this sense of a separate existence?

 **M:** It is a reflection in a separate body of the one reality.
 In this reflection the unlimited and the limited are confused and taken to be the same.
-To undo this confusion is the purpose of Yoga.
+To undo this confusion is the purpose of *Yoga*.

 **Q:** Does not death undo this confusion?